Volunteer at Our Neighbors’ Table

 can my children volunteer?

 There are lots of creative ways through which children of all ages can help Our Neighbors' Table in the fight against hunger.
-Common projects offered for groups with children age 8 years and up include: assembling Easter baskets, sorting food donated through a local food drive, or, while COVID-19 keeps us apart, hosting a Virtual Food Drive.
+Common projects offered for groups with children age 8 years and up include assembling holiday-themed cards, sorting food donated through a local food drive, or by hosting a Virtual Food Drive.

 Will volunteering satisfy my community service requirements?